naubiomech/OpenExo/Documentation/ReadTheDocs/source/FirstTimeStartup.rst

      === VSCODE ===
    </div>

 VSCode is the editor we use to write and edit the exoskeleton's code.
-We'll be using VSCode to view the code that defines the parameters that we plot in the GUI and to edit the configuration info in the SD card.
+In this walkthrough, we'll be using VSCode to view the code that defines the parameters that we plot in the GUI and to edit the configuration info in the SD card.

-VSCode is free and can be downloaded `here <https://code.visualstudio.com/>`_.
+VSCode is free to `download <https://code.visualstudio.com/>`_.
-For a guide on getting VSCode set up, refer to Microsoft's own documentation `here <https://code.visualstudio.com/docs>`_.
+For a guide on getting VSCode set up, refer to `Microsoft's own documentation <https://code.visualstudio.com/docs>`_.
 If you get prompted to install any extensions as you're working with the OpenExo code, it's good to go ahead and install them.

 It's important to note that while we use VSCode to make edits to the exoskeleton's code, the Arduino IDE is what we use to actually upload that code